nihaomiao/ACCV16_DFMSDV/README.md

 and then directly run **OJSDTJ-RBPL/skeleton_recognition_pipeline.m**.
 2. For depth maps-based action recognition, please directly run **DMM-disLBP/depth_recognition_pipeline.m**.
 3. After obtaining the results of OJSDTJ-RBPL and DMM-disLBP, run **DFMSDV.m** to fuse these two methods.
+For any problems with the code, please feel free to contact me: homerhm.ni@gmail.com

 Citing DFMSDV
 ----